 If the driver doesn’t make the final scan when making the delivery at your address, the alert will remain stuck on USPS Awaiting Delivery Scan.

 This can be confusing and may only be rectified much later in the day once the driver sees that the system shows that your package needs delivery, but they have already completed it.

 - Related Content: Awaiting Delivery Scan after Out for Delivery

-So, we’ve established that USPS Awaiting Delivery Scan is an update that normally comes prior to final delivery.
+So, we’ve established that the USPS Awaiting Delivery Scan update normally comes prior to final delivery.

 If your tracking remains on this update, it could be that the package has been mislaid inside the truck and the driver hasn’t seen it.

-If the driver has not carried out the final delivery scan, the update remains.
+The update remains if the driver has not carried out the final delivery scan.

 This will be the case until either the package is physically noticed inside the truck, or the driver checks their scanner to see that an undelivered item remains.

 - Related Content: What Does “In Transit to Next Facility” Mean?
 (USPS Tracking Guide)